d-pamneja/DSA/README.md

 	12. Merge two BSTs
 	13. Find Kth largest element in a BST
 	14. Largest BST in a Binary Tree
-	15. Given "n" appointments, find the conflicting appointments
-	16. Convert Binary tree into BST
+	15. Convert Binary tree into BST
-	17. Populate Inorder successor of all nodes
+	16. Populate Inorder successor of all nodes
-	18. Find minimum swaps required to convert a Binary tree into BST
+	17. Find minimum swaps required to convert a Binary tree into BST

 ```